Great Dane Health and Research

 Inherited and other health concerns in the Great Dane.

 The following health conditions have been identified in the Great Dane.
-Items in blue can be identified through testing.
+Items in purple can be identified through testing.

 Screening tests are not currently available for the other conditions listed.
 Conditions thought to involve significant & direct inheritance are noted.
 For those purchasing a pet or intending to breed: it is important to know the health status before breeding any dog or bitch.
 Clinically affected dogs, i.e., those dogs exhibiting symptoms for conditions considered serious and heritable should generally NOT be bred and health screenings (where available) are certainly recommend.
 Please note that the text below is intended as an aid to those seeking health information on the breed, and should not be used to form a diagnosis replacing regular veterinary care by a qualified veterinarian.